Algorithm-Coin/react-webapp/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the GPLv3 License.
+See [License](https://github.com/Algorithm-Coin/react-webapp/blob/main/LICENSE) for more information.

 <!-- CONTACT -->